The Films of 1999

 Sofia Coppola's beguiling and beautifully shot debut is not without its flaws, but The Virgin Suicides still holds up as a dreamy, mysterious, hypnotic, and haunting slice of 1970s suburbia, featuring an enigmatic Kirsten Dunst as the sun at its early morning fog of a center.

-My full-length review at this link.
+My full-length review of Virus at this link.

-My full-length review at this link.
+My full-length review of Wing Commander at this link.

 Comments